“Fuck. This sucks.”

-1. Recovery (without surgery) is a long, on-going process.
+1. Recovery (without surgery) is an on-going process.

 2. Hinge, squat, flexion, and extension – oh my!

 Quick test – bend over and touch your toes.
 Can’t do it?
 Fix yourself.
 Another test – sit in the bottom of a squat for 10 minutes.
 Can’t do it?
-Address those issues and fix yourself.
+Fix yourself.

-If you discuss fitness [especially on social media], it is becoming a sensitive topic for many which serves as an extension of their identity.
+If you discuss fitness, a sensitive topic for many which serve as an extension of their identity.
 CrossFit.
 Powerlifting.
 Strongman.
 Bodybuilding.
 MMA.
 BJJ.
 Yoga.
 Running.
 Triathlon.
 Pilates.

-Ultimately – who. fucking. cares.
+Ultimately, who. fucking. cares.
 Live a healthy life.
-If your vitals and blood work comes back a hot mess, something is wrong – you are not fit regardless of the medium of fitness you choose to practice.
+If your vitals and blood work comes back a hot mess, something is wrong – you are not fit regardless of the medium of fitness in which you choose to practice.

 Hypertrophy gains in order to bring out your delts?
 Fuck yeah – do you.

-Editor’s Note: The sole ‘fuck no’ is reserved for those those who sell Ponzi schemed juices and cleansers – you’re the absolute worst.
-The absolute worst.
+Editor’s Note: The sole ‘fuck no’ is reserved for those who sell Ponzi schemed juices and cleansers – you’re the absolute worst.

-4. The ghost of yesterday haunts you as long as you choose.
+4. The ghost of yesterday haunts you for as long as you choose.

-I once competed in a NPC Men’s Physique Show.
+I once competed in an NPC Men’s Physique Show.
 I once ran 26.2 miles.
-After the injury I looked more like the Michelin Man [an anterior pelvic tilt does wonders for your abs] and I could barely walk from my car to work.
+After the injury, I looked more like the Michelin Man [an anterior pelvic tilt does wonders for your abs] and I could barely walk from my car to work.

-In my mind – I was defeated.
-Defeated by comparing who I was in that moment to who I was years ago.
+I was defeated.
+Defeated by the comparision of who I was in that moment against who I was in years prior.
 During the rehabilitation process of physically deconstructing everything, I too had to deconstruct the expectations I placed upon myself.

 The greater the expectation, the greater I grew unsatisfied with the day’s small win.
 I ran 1.0 mile today – still slow as fuck.
-I dead lifted 225 lbs pain free – still weak as fuck.
-This loop played over.
+I deadlifted 225 lbs pain free – still weak as fuck.
+This iterative loop played over.
 And over.
 And over.
-Until, I decided it was not going to play anymore.

 Of all places, the loop stopped while at a yoga class.
-Standing half naked in black, Nike shorts with my sweet Michelin Man physique – I stared myself in the mirror.
-And then I laughed.
-I could do [insert one of the 26 poses] without trying before but now, I was all over the damn place.
-All I could do was just laugh and in that moment, I accepted who and what I became.
+Standing half naked in black, Nike shorts with my Michelin Man physique – I stared myself in the mirror.
+And then I chuckled and smiled.
+I could do a hot yoga pose before with minimal effort, but now, I was all over the damn place.
+All I could do was just laugh.
+At that moment, I accepted who and what I became and ultimately where I was at on that day.
 Yoga is a practice in which you, your mind, and body serve as a vessel for your interpretation of that pose on that given day.
-My vessel resembled a tug boat on that day but damn it, it was a glorious tug boat at that, too.
+My vessel resembled a tugboat on that day but damn it, it was a glorious tugboat at that, too.

 5. I am not dead.

-And so, in that vain, today, you’ll find me at the gym squatting, benching, and doing a couple of 800m sprints.
+And so, in that vein, today, you’ll find me at the gym squatting, benching, and doing a couple of 800m sprints.